daltyboy11/daltyboy11.github.io/about.md

 permalink: /about/
 ---

-Software engineer interest in crypto and fintech.
+Software engineer exploring crypto,fintech, and AI.